 - Bony (Osteichthyes, Acanthodii) and cartilaginous (Chondrichthyes) fishes of the Mississippian of Montana

-- Jurassic dinosaurs, especially sauropods, of Utah and Wyoming, the finest in the world—a discovery that led to the creation of Dinosaur National Monument of Utah
+- Jurassic dinosaurs, especially sauropods, of Utah and Wyoming, the finest collection in the world—the 1909 discovery of Jurassic dinosaur bones in Utah led to the creation of Dinosaur National Monument

 - Jurassic bony fishes and reptiles (pterosaurs, rhynchocephalians, and chelonians) from Bavaria and France, and Eocene teleost fishes from Monte Bolca, Italy—the best collections of these fossil vertebrates in the western hemisphere